Cholopol/Cholopol-Tetris-Inventory-System/README.md

 ### C. Service Registration and Runtime Initialization

-Configure DI (Dependency Injection) services and load data in the global entry point of your game (e.g. `Main.cs` or scene root node):
+Configure DI (Dependency Injection) services and load data in the global entry point of your game (e.g. `Main.cs` or scene root node).
+The example below is excerpted from the demo's [GameBootstrap.cs](file:///d:/File/_UnityFile/Cholopol-Tetris-Inventory-System/CTIS_Demo/demo/_Scripts/GameBootstrap.cs).
+Note that the `IFloatingInventoryWindows` / `IInventorySession` interfaces are provided by the plugin, but `FloatingInventoryWindows` / `InventorySession` and the window types are **demo-side implementations** (located in `CTIS_Demo/demo/_Scripts/`, not distributed with the plugin) — when integrating into your own project, implement these two interfaces yourself (or copy from the demo) and substitute your own window types and scene paths:

 ```csharp
 using Godot;